Kong/docs.konghq.com/app/_src/gateway/plugin-development/custom-logic.md

 considered closed and the `log` function is executed.

 {:.note}
-> The `configure` handler was added on Kong 3.5.
+> The `configure` handler was added in Kong 3.5, and has been backported to 3.4 LTS.
 We are currently looking feedback for this new phase,
 > and there is a slight possibility that its signature might change in a future.
 {% endif_version %}

 ## handler.lua specifications

 {{site.base_gateway}} processes requests in **phases**.
 A plugin is a piece of code that gets activated by {{site.base_gateway}} as each phase is executed while the request gets proxied.

-{% if_version gte:3.5.x %}
+{% if_version gte:3.4.x %}
 Phases are limited in what they can do.
 For example, the `init_worker` phase does not have access to the `config` parameter because that information isn't available when kong is initializing each worker.
 On the other hand the `configure` is passed with all the active configurations for the plugin (or `nil` if not configured).
 {% endif_version %}
-{% if_version lte: 3.4.x %}
+{% if_version lte: 3.3.x %}
 Phases are limited in what they can do.
 For example, the `init_worker` phase does not have access to the `config` parameter because that information isn't available when kong is initializing each worker.